 Traditionally, most clip-on suspenders are X-back for several reasons.
-First, many pants have belt loops in the center of the back making it harder for the suspender clip to fit over the thickness of the material (pants plus belt loop).
+First, many pants have belt loops in the center of the back, making it harder for the suspender clip to fit over the thickness of the material (pants plus belt loop).
 With most trousers, the positioning of the clips on X-back suspenders fits nicely on either side of the center belt loop.
 In addition, having two attachment points helps spread the load better and puts less strain on each individual clip.

-However, we find that the leather crosspatch looks a bit too heavy relative to the width of these one-inch suspenders, hence the sewn back.
-Our skinnier ¾-inch and ½ inch wide suspenders, and a few of our other suspenders, have a metal triangular piece through which the two crossing straps are threaded.
+However, we find that the leather crosspatch looks a bit too heavy relative to the width of these 1-inch suspenders, hence the sewn back.
+Our skinnier 3/4-inch and 1/2-inch-wide suspenders, and a few of our other suspenders, have a metal triangular piece through which the two crossing straps are threaded.
 The use of this type of crosspatch makes the suspenders a bit dressier.
-Since Skinny Suspenders are often worn for fashion as much as function, the addition of the metal crosspatch to these suspenders appropriately adds a touch of pizzazz.
+Since skinny suspenders are often worn for fashion as much as function, the addition of the metal crosspatch to the back of these suspenders adds a touch of pizzazz.

 X-Back suspenders can either be sewn or held together with a leather or metal triangle crosspatch.

 For our elastic suspenders, the color of the single strap on the bottom of the "Y" matches the color of the front straps.
 However, on suspenders made of non-elastic materials such as leather, grosgrain, oxford cloth or silk, the single back strap is a neutral-colored elastic (generally black or white) that does not match the color or patterns of the front strap.
 The addition of an elastic section to these suspenders provides some stretchiness to the suspenders and allows a more flexible and comfortable fit.

 While the vast majority of our clip-on suspenders are X-back and all of our button-on suspenders are Y-back, some customers prefer to have clip-on suspenders in a Y-back style.
-Because button-on suspenders pre-dated the introduction of clip-on suspenders, and because expensive suit and tuxedo pants are more likely to have pre-sewn buttons in them making it easier to wear button-on suspenders with them, the Y-back shape has come to be associated with a traditional and dressy look.
+Because button-on suspenders pre-dated the introduction of clip-on suspenders, and because expensive suit and tuxedo pants are more likely to have pre-sewn buttons in them, making it easier to wear button-on suspenders with them, the Y-back shape has come to be associated with a traditional and dressy look.

 Join Our Email List!

-© 2022 Suspender Store.
+© 2024 Suspender Store.
 All Rights Reserved.
 Website design by Ventura Web Design & Marketing